 Since the resolution and the number of frames that each baseline model can generate are different in the quantitative comparisons.
-For a fair comparison, we resize the validation dataset to the original process resolution of each model.
+For a fair comparison, we first resize the validation dataset to the supported default resolution of each baseline method.
 Then, we resize the generated videos to the uniform resolution of 256$\times$384 with the number of frames of 14 and 49 respectively for the Frame Out and Frame In table.
 This number of frames represents the minimum frame number across all models in that table.
-For the SkyReels-A2~\cite{fei2025skyreels}, based on their official code implementation, we generate 81 frames and then crop the first 12 frames since the first 12 frames look highly distorted for an unfair comparison.
+For the SkyReels-A2~\cite{fei2025skyreels}, based on their official code implementation, we generate 81 frames and then crop the first 12 frames since the first 12 frames look highly distorted.
 We only compare the remaining 69 frames.

-Works like ReVideo~\cite{mou2024revideo} and VideoAnyDoor~\cite{tu2025videoanydoor} and other similar worsk~\cite{zhuang2025get, bian2025videopainter} are conditioned on the full video sequence as inputs, not just the first frame, which means that they are video-to-video generation instead of image-to-video generation we target at.
+Works like ReVideo~\cite{mou2024revideo} and VideoAnyDoor~\cite{tu2025videoanydoor} and other similar works~\cite {zhuang2025get, bian2025videopainter} are conditioned on the full video sequence as inputs, not just the first frame, which means that they are video-to-video generation instead of image-to-video generation we target at.
 Furthermore, these works are more focused on the insertion and editing in the middle instead of entering and leaving effects we pursue.
 Thus, we believe that this direction is not an ideal choice for Frame In and Frame Out baselines.
 An additional condition comparison table can be found in Tab.~\ref{tab:additional_condition_difference}.

 Base generative metrics evaluation description:

 \textbf{FID}~\cite{heusel2017gans} measures the distance between the distribution of generated and real frame features, extracted using an Inception network.
 It is sensitive to both image quality and diversity, and lower scores indicate better generation.